C-Ronny/spartacus-store/README.md

 Reason for creating separate service folder:
 - Creates a reusable service to manage all interactions with Supabase (fetching products, users, etc.).
 - Keeps API logic separate from the components, promoting clean and maintainable code.

+async
+- uses '.await' keyword to pause execution at specific points until a Promise resolves
+- keyword in JavaScript/TypeScript used to define asynchronous functions
+- Handles operations that take time to complete without blocking the rest of your code from running